LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 ![Task List](../images/task-list-oo.png)

-As you work on your tasks, refer to the [demo app][demo-app].
+As you work on your tasks, refer to the [demo app][demo-app] to see how your application should behave.

 #### Display A Single Job

 Your first two tasks involve displaying data associated with a single job.
-When you're done, visiting the URL `/job?id=X` will display the details of the job with ID equal to X.
+When you're done, visiting the URL `/job?id=X` will display the details of the job with an `id` equal to X.

 Within the `index` handler method of `JobController`, you should retrieve the job with the given ID, and then pass it into the view.